 When searching for a belt sander, it can look like all the options are the same.
 This is especially true if you’re not a tool expert.
 They’re just gadgets with sandpaper on the bottom, maybe with different aesthetic designs, right?
 Not at all.
 Belt sanders come with a host of features that makes each one unique.
 A motorized belt sander may feel like a luxury item if you’re just finishing an edge on occasion, but for larger projects a sander is a must-have.
 The fine-grit, fast-moving sand belt at the bottom of a sander can flatten and smooth any wooden surface.
 It’s a great tool to save elbow grease on larger projects, such as sanding tables, doors, or anything with a large surface area.
 Smaller models are great for projects with a lot of finishing work.

-If you want to pick one of the best belt sanders right away, refer to the product matrix above.
-But if you want to get to know more about belt sanders before dropping the money on one, below is your complete guide to belt sanders.
+If you want to pick one of the best belt sanders right away, refer to our recommended products.
+But if you want to get to know more about belt sanders before dropping the money on one, read our complete buying guide to belt sanders.

 There are two major types of belt sanders: in-line and transverse.
 Neither is inherently better, but transverse belt sanders may be a bit easier to use effectively.